unjs/nitro/docs/content/2.deploy/providers/firebase.md

 })
 ```

-The documentation for the `httpRequestOptions` option can be found in the [firebase functions 2nd gen docs](https://firebase.google.com/docs/reference/functions/2nd-gen/node/firebase-functions.https.httpsoptions).
+You can also set 1st gen options in the `gen1` key.

-### Runtime
+## Runtime

-Firebase uses the engines.node version in your `package.json` to determine which node version to use for your functions.
+Firebase uses the `engines.node` version in your `package.json` to determine which node version to use for your functions.
 If you want to use a different version of node for your functions, you should set the `engines.node` version in your `package.json` to the version you want to use:

 ```json [package.json]
 {